The Latest Innovation in Back Care Designed By A Leading Physiotherapist

 Come into a low bridge, place the palm of one hand on the sacrum, middle finger pointing down towards the tailbone.

-If you place the Buttafly to high under the buttocks, the pelvis will be dragged into an anterior pelvic tilt and cause an increase in the lumbar lordosis.
+If you place the Buttafly to high under the buttocks, the pelvis will be dragged into an anterior pelvic tilt, causing an increase in the natural arch of the lumbar spine (lordosis).

-If the Buttafly is placed too low under the buttocks, the pelvis will drop back into a posterior pelvic tilt and cause a reversal of the normal lumbar curve.
+If the Buttafly is placed too low under the buttocks, the pelvis will drop back into a posterior pelvic tilt, causing a reversal of the lumbar lordosis so that your low back will feel like it is hammocking towards the floor.

 Are you an allied health professional or a teacher of yoga or meditation?